Particular/MassTransitShowcaseDemo/docs.md

 #### Running the sample

-In order to see how the Particular Platfrom improves the failed messages management, start the containers responsible for running the platform:
+To see how the Particular Platfrom improves failed message management, start the containers responsible for running the platform:

 ### **RabbitMQ**